crispab/crisp-dna/_docs/team-contract-en.md

  Well that shits people like us, so we first briefed our good mate Mark who's a savvy lawyer on who we are and why we operate the way we do.
 He then wrote a draft Agreement that covered the legal requirements but was written with our values and purpose in mind.
 He did a great job on guiding us through where in the Agreement we could relax, what we could rewrite and remove.

- We gave that copy to Lynne our good mate who specialises in Plain English writing but has a legal background and asked her to edit it.
+ We gave that copy to Lynne our good mate who specialises in Plain English writing but has a legal background and asked her to finesse it.

+ The result ... an Agreement we actually enjoy reading.
+Ok, that's a stretch, but it's an  Agreement that Members can understand quickly and don't need to get legal advice on

  The result.
 An Agreement that's easy to read, easy to understand and straight-forward to commit to.

  For those in Australia and possibly New Zealand, if it makes sense to do so, [help yourself to a copy](contracts.html) and use it for your own work.

-It's our pleasure.
+ "Thank you".

+ "You're weclome, it's our pleasure :)"